MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 1. Select the **Elements** tool.

-1. Select and edit the text content of the `h1` element, which says `Workspaces Demo`, and replace it with `I ❤️  Cake`.
+1. Select and edit the text content of the `h1` element, which says `Workspaces Demo`, and replace it with `I Love Cake`.

    ![Attempt to change html from the DOM Tree of the Elements panel.](../media/workspaces-workspaces-demo-sources-page-h1.msft.png)